jws85/ergodox/README.md

 # drink" to "go get a nice dinner out"...
 ```

-From here you should be able to `qmk build` or `qmk flash` and it
+From here you should be able to `qmk build` or `qmk flash` and it do the right
-do the right thing.
+thing, but only within the `qmk_firmware` directory.